dataluscorp/browser/toolkit/components/telemetry/docs/obsolete/fhr/dataformat.rst

 Payload Format
 ==============

-Currently, the Firefox Health Report is submitted as a compressed JSON document.
+Currently, the Datalus Health Report is submitted as a compressed JSON document.
 The root JSON element is an object.
 A *version* field defines the version of the payload which in turn defines the expected contents the object.

-As of 2013-07-03, desktop submits Version 2, and Firefox for Android submits Version 3 payloads.
+As of 2013-07-03, desktop submits Version 2, and Datalus for Android submits Version 3 payloads.

 Version 3